-- (a) Infinity's Annual Report on Form 10-K for the fiscal year ended December 31, 1999; - (b) Infinity's Quarterly Reports on Form 10-Q for the periods ended March 31, 2000, June 30, 2000 and September 30, 2000; - (c) Infinity's Current Reports on Form 8-K filed on January 14, 2000, May 30, 2000, August 15, 2000 and October 31, 2000; and - (d) the definitive Proxy Statement of Infinity filed on March 30, 2000 in connection with Infinity's 2000 Annual Meeting.
+- (a) Infinity's Annual Report on Form 10-K for the fiscal year ended December 31, 1999; - (b) Infinity's Quarterly Reports on Form 10-Q for the periods ended March 31, 2000, June 30, 2000 and September 30, 2000; - (c) Infinity's Current Reports on Form 8-K filed on January 14, 2000, May 30, 2000, August 15, 2000, October 31, 2000 and January 8, 2001; and - (d) the definitive Proxy Statement of Infinity filed on March 30, 2000 in connection with Infinity's 2000 Annual Meeting.

-All documents filed by Viacom and Infinity pursuant to Section $13\,(a)$, $13\,(c)$, 14 or $15\,(d)$ of the Exchange Act after the date of this information statement/prospectus and prior to the date of the completion of the merger are incorporated by reference into this information statement/prospectus and are considered a part of this information statement/prospectus from the date of filing of those documents.
+All documents filed by Viacom and Infinity pursuant to Section 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of this proxy statement/prospectus and prior to the date of the special meeting of Infinity stockholders are incorporated by reference into this proxy statement/prospectus and are considered a part of this proxy statement/prospectus from the date of filing of those documents.

-Any statement contained within this information statement/prospectus or in any document incorporated by reference will be deemed to be modified or superseded for purposes of this information statement/prospectus to the extent that the statement contained in this information statement/prospectus or in any subsequently filed document that also is or is deemed to be incorporated by reference in this information statement/prospectus modifies or supersedes that statement.
-Statements so modified or superseded will not be deemed, except as so modified or superseded, to constitute a part of this information statement/prospectus.
+Any statement contained within this proxy statement/prospectus or in any document incorporated by reference will be deemed to be modified or superseded for purposes of this proxy statement/prospectus to the extent that the statement contained in this proxy statement/prospectus or in any subsequently filed document that also is or is deemed to be incorporated by reference in this proxy statement/prospectus modifies or supersedes that statement.
+Statements so modified or superseded will not be deemed, except as so modified or superseded, to constitute a part of this proxy statement/prospectus.

-No person has been authorized to give any information or to make any representation other than as contained in this information statement/prospectus in connection with the Viacom Class B common stock to be issued in connection with the merger and, if given or made, the information or representation must not be relied upon as having been authorized.
-This information statement/prospectus does not constitute an offer to sell or a solicitation of an offer to purchase securities in any jurisdiction in which, or to any person to whom, it would be unlawful to make such an offer or solicitation.
-Neither the delivery of this information statement/prospectus nor any distribution of the securities offered hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of Viacom or Infinity since the date of this information statement/prospectus or that the information contained in this information statement/prospectus is correct as of any time subsequent to that date.
-All information in this information statement/prospectus regarding Viacom has been provided by Viacom, and all information regarding Infinity has been provided by Infinity.
+No person has been authorized to give any information or to make any representation other than as contained in this proxy statement/prospectus in connection with the Viacom Class B common stock to be issued in connection with the merger and, if given or made, the information or representation must not be relied upon as having been authorized.
+This proxy statement/prospectus does not constitute an offer to sell or a solicitation of an offer to purchase securities in any jurisdiction in which, or to any person to whom, it would be unlawful to make such an offer or solicitation.
+Neither the delivery of this proxy statement/prospectus nor any distribution of the securities offered hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of Viacom or Infinity since the date of this proxy statement/prospectus or that the information contained in this proxy statement/prospectus is correct as of any time subsequent to that date.
+All information in this proxy statement/prospectus regarding Viacom has been provided by Viacom, and all information regarding Infinity has been provided by Infinity.

 ANNEX A

 AGREEMENT AND PLAN OF MERGER

 Among

 VIACOM INC.,

 IBC MERGER CORP.

 and

 Infinity Broadcasting Corporation

 Dated as of October 30, 2000